Words by: Ian Cameron, photography by Alys Tomlinson

-Erik Lorincz, current head bartender, said it was an honour to have been able to get to know Joe - who was awarded a lifetime achievement award - and his successors since he joined the Savoy.
+Erik Lorincz, said it was an honour to have been able to get to know Joe - who was awarded a lifetime achievement award - and his successors since he joined the Savoy.
 "It's like a dream for a bartender to meet this group, and the fact Joe met Harry Craddock is just amazing - he's witnessed such a long period in history."

 Joe was still shaking his Moonwalk cocktail at the age of 90.
 He said the Moonwalk is still a popular bar-call at the American Bar, with the team making up to 20 per day.
 We suggest you shake one up for yourself with which to salute Joe, a bartending legend.